 Armed with these confirmations of the vibrating mattress’ safety and efficacy as well as new patent filings, the stochastic resonance team began extensive business development efforts to push this technology towards commercialization.
 John Konsin, then a Wyss Institute startup advisor, became intrigued by the technology when he learned about its promise for treating opioid-exposed infants, and co-founded the startup company Prapela with Paydarfar and Wyss Lead Staff Engineer Jim Niemi.
 Prapela acquired a license from Harvard University to commercialize this technology in 2018.

 Within its first four years of existence, Prapela won non-dilutive funding and awards from the Charles H. Hood Foundation, Johnson & Johnson, the Children’s National Health System, the Baylor College of Medicine, the Massachusetts Life Science Center, the Maine Technology Institute and the Ohio Opioid Technology Challenge to bring their technology to market.
 The company has received over $2.7 million in grants from the NIH for both a Phase I and Phase II SBIR study, and won FDA Breakthrough Device status as a treatment for infant opioid exposure.
+In 2023, Praela also received FDA Breakthrough Device designation to explore the use of its proprietary stimulation to treat apnea of prematurity.
 Following successful completion of ongoing studies, Prapela plans to release a clinical version of its vibrating mattress for hospital use.